Alaska Wild: Coaching changes

 On April 13, 2007, the Alaska Wild fired coach Keith Evans just hours following the franchise's inaugural game.
 It marked another turn in the tumultuous path of the Alaska Wild, an expansion team in the Texas-based Intense Football League.
 The team was unable to agree on contract terms with coach Heywood Hill in January 2007 after prematurely announcing him as head coach the previous month.
 After Evans termination, Randy Magner was asked to take over head coaching duties, only to resign from the team entirely on April 16.
 On April 17, Hans Deemer was named head coach; Deemer had been the defensive line coach for the Wild.
 Deemer resigned in January, 2009.
 Floyd Johnson was named head coach, but he was fired after starting 0-8.
 Quarterbacks coach, Sonny Rodriguez was named the Wild interim head coach.
 In 2010, Darnell Lee was hired to be the Wild's new head coach.
 Lee quit midway through the 2010 season, the Wild fulfilled their final road game commitment under head coach Carl Sundquist.

-Statistics and records

 Season-by-season results

 Note: The finish, wins, losses, and ties columns list regular season results and exclude any postseason play.